brunoocastro/small-size-league-mcp/README.md

 ```

 > PS: <LOCAL_PATH> relates to the path where the MCP server is located and the `mcp.py` file is located.
 You can use the `pwd` command to get the local path of the current directory.
 > PS2: To run the project you must (at least) uv installed and mcp command.
-Check the session setup bellow
+Check the session setup below

 ## Setup